 Required to work in a wide range of sometimes extreme conditions, including heat up to 120 degrees, cold to -15 degrees, strong winds, rain, sleet, and snow.
 During the winter months the workweek is normally 5/8-hour days.
 During the summer months the workweeks may be changed to 4/10-hour days.
-The scheduling of the 5/8 days or the 4/10 days is at the discretion of the District Management and pursuant to operational needs.
-Required to work overtime, nights and weekends due to storms, emergencies, special work projects, or when the Supervisor deems that it is in the best interest of the State.
+The scheduling of the 5/8 days or the 4/10 days is at the discretion of the District Management.
+Will be required to work overtime, nights and weekendsdue to storms, emergencies, special work projects, or when the Supervisor deems that it is in the best interest of the State.